BiobankLab/DIFFIND/README.md

-                        drops column if absolute value of difference between max and min in gene less then filter value --drop-single-zero    drops column if single zero found --no-clear            does not attach numbers to genes nqmes
+                        drops column if absolute value of difference between max and min in gene less then filter value --drop-single-zero    drops column if single zero found --no-clear            does not attach numbers to genes names